tivanov/nestjs-angular-starter/ReadMe.md

 ## Frontend

-The frontend contains two projects and a library for shared code.
+The frontend contains two projects.
-The projects are meant to represent an admin interface and user interface.

 Both projects use signals + local storage for state management.

+Tailwind is also setup with default config.

+### Admin UI

+The Admin UI project is located in the `frontend/projects/admin-ui` folder.
+The project uses Material Components to build a simple admin user interface.

+Curently it only contains the user management section, but can be easily expanded.

+The user managemet section is an example of a pattern to be used in the future for managing lists of entities (see `BaseListComponent` class).

+### User UI

+The user-facing part of the application.
+It is just a blank project that uses SSR.

+### Common UI

+Just a folder with code meant to be shared between projects.
+Contains auth interceptors, services, base classes etc.

 ## Setup & Run